yusaseefa/nft-project/README.md

 ## Chip-0007 Project

+### Notice
+Update has been made to CSV file to create structured and well formatted data for transformation and processing.

 ### Description
 A tool that takes .csv file name and generate Chip-0007 JSON schema for each line.